 - The District has conducted a thorough budget analysis and has broken the budget down into specific components and their related expenses.
-This has allowed the District to prioritize expenses, with the main goal of providing the maximum amount of funding possible to direct instructional services. - Regular updates were provided to the Board of Education during the school year.
-This information is also presented to the community via the District's website, staff meetings and media outlets. - Collaboration with a near-by district and the area intermediate school district have helped reduce expenditures in many areas.
-Moran Township School District contracts with St. Ignace Area School to provide transportation, athletics, and band services.
-The Eastern Upper Peninsula Intermediate School District provides specialized special education services as well as professional development activities for staff.
+This has allowed the District to prioritize expenses, and also to identify where cuts could occur if necessary. - Regular updates were provided to the Board of Education during the school year.
+This information is also presented to the community via the District's website transparency reporting. - Collaboration with the surrounding districts have helped reduce expenditures in many areas including special education, special education transportation, technology and business services.
+The nineteen school districts and academies as well as the Intermediate School District in the Eastern Upper Peninsula have historically collaborated in many areas and continue to find more ways to collaborate to provide the most services while maximizing efficiencies.